 When students' consumption expenditures are analysed in this way the results are qualitatively different from those for the HEIs' institutional expenditures.
 Primarily due to the strong direct import component of students' consumption expenditures the output multiplier is smaller than for public sector expenditure per se.
-In this case the Welsh Assembly Government gets a smaller demand stimulus for expenditures on student support than on other public expenditures on average.
+In this case the Northern Ireland Assembly gets a smaller demand stimulus for expenditures on student support than on other public expenditures on average.
 In this case the switching impact is negative, whereas it is positive for HEIs' institutional expenditures.
-The impact of students' consumption expenditures has been combined with the impacts of HEIs institutional expenditures in Table 5 below.
+The impact of students' consumption expenditures in Table 5 below.